 If you look at Leonard Cohen’s setlist from Glastonbury 2008, it’s the perfect mix of singles (‘Hallelujah’, ‘First We Take Manhattan’) and album cuts (‘Who By Fire’, ‘Anthem’) that hints old Len would have crafted the perfectly balanced headline set if he was given the opportunity.
 Sadly, we’ll never find out if that would be the case.

 If Bob Dylan were to headline now, he’d probably eschew most of his hits in favour of latter-year obscurities and things he wanted to play, rather than what the crowd wanted to hear.
 Back in the day, he might have been a little more considerate, but somehow Glastonbury managed to pass him by.

 With Elton on his final farewell run before he quits touring for good, perhaps he can finally get his chance at closing things out down on the farm?
 He’d make a brilliant Sunday night headliner and a Glastonbury headline slot would be the perfect way for him to bow out.

 They’ve played on the farm numerous times, including their most recent set headlining the Other Stage, but they’ve never headlined the whole thing.
 As one of Britain’s best, that seems, frankly, ludicrous.

 It feels like every year Fleetwood Mac are rumoured to be one of the headliners and yet they still have never gone from the prayed for to actually playing.
-In a 2017 interview, Emily Eavis said they were on her wishlist so maybe they'll work something out soon.
-Just don't expect to see Lindsey Buckingham headline with them.
+In a 2017 interview, Emily Eavis said they were on her wishlist and at a Wembley Stadium show in June 2019 the band teased playing a muddy festival next year, so maybe they’ll work something out soon.
+Just don’t expect to see Lindsey Buckingham headline with them.